Skip to content

 Garden Party

-Design Canvas + leather trim tote.
-Open top.
-Casual chic.
-Sizes TPM (mini), PM (30cm), MM (36cm), GM (large).
-Use
+Design Canvas body with leather trim.
+Open top tote.
+Casual carry.
+Sizes TPM (mini), PM 30cm, MM 36cm, GM (large).
+Market context

 Shop Garden Party

-HERBAG Versatile
+HERBAG Modular

 Herbag Zip